tarantool/metrics/README.md

 # Metrics

 Metrics is a tool to collect, store and manipulate metrics timeseriess.
-Metrics uses a collection of primitives borrowed from Prometheus TSDB, which can be [exported](./metrics/plugins/README.md) to any TSDB or can be used to build complex metrics with [Server-side](./metrics/server/README.md) aggregation and filtering.
+Metrics uses a collection of primitives borrowed from Prometheus TSDB, which can be exported to any TSDB or can be used to build complex metrics with server-side aggregation and filtering.

 ## Installation